LinuxForHealth/FHIR/docs/src/pages/guides/FHIRSearchConfiguration.md

 ---

 # IBM FHIR Server - Search Configuration Overview
-The [FHIR Specification](https://hl7.org/fhir/R4B/search.html) defines a set of searchable fields for each resource type. the LinuxForHealth FHIR Server supports searching via both specification-defined search parameters and tenant-specific search parameters.
+The [FHIR Specification](https://hl7.org/fhir/R4B/search.html) defines a set of searchable fields for each resource type.
+The LinuxForHealth FHIR Server supports searching via both specification-defined search parameters and tenant-specific search parameters.

 Specifically, the LinuxForHealth FHIR Server supports searching on additional fields, including:
 * fields that are defined in the base specification, which are not configured for search; and